dhellmann/pymotw-3/source/unittest/index.rst

 =============

-In addition to strict equality, it is possible to test for near equality of floating point numbers using :func:`failIfAlmostEqual` and :func:`failUnlessAlmostEqual`.
+In addition to strict equality, it is possible to test for near equality of floating point numbers using :func:`assertAlmostEqual` and :func:`assertNotAlmostEqual`.

 .. literalinclude:: unittest_almostequal.py
     :caption: